AdrianArtacho/tesser_seq/README.md

 This way, **Synced pitch trigger V1** receives two streams: one triggers last fed note, and the other feeds the next note to be triggered.

 ---

+## To-Do

+* Toggle: restart after last note... or not

+* read clip name: store as such the local path to a midi file

+* That, on loading, restart and flush

+* make a repo for midifiles? that work well with seq